 An exaggeration is a statement that makes a situation, idea, person, object, or experience seem better or worse than it is.
-Someone might use an exaggeration to make their accomplishments seem more extreme or to make their loss/failure seem less significant.
+Someone might use exaggeration to make their accomplishments seem more extreme or to make their loss/failure seem less significant.
 There are positive and negative exaggerations, especially when it comes to accomplishments and other people.
-It’s easy to exaggerate about another’s actions, how someone spoke, or what their intentions were.
+It’s easy to exaggerate another’s actions, how someone spoke, or what their intentions were.
 For example, someone might say that their partner “went totally insane” during a fight when in reality, they were understandably upset about something that occurred in the relationship.
 This is a good example of how one might use exaggerations when they’re trying to turn readers’ or listeners’ opinions in their favor.

 Examples in Literature

 In this well-loved John Donne poem, the speaker uses several different exaggerations in order to convey a particular feeling.
 He asks the listener to undertake tasks that are completely impossible, creating a magical and wistful atmosphere.
 It’s an unusual work among John Donne’s oeuvre in that it doesn’t use the powerful conceits that appear in other poems.
 Here are the first few lines of this song-like poem:

 Tell me where all past years are,